thesolution/pico-8-fam/README.md

 Just as an example here's flattversa's first cart that uses sprites http://pico-8.4d3d3d3.net/flattversa/undertool.html

 # learning pico-8
 We are going through Krystian Majewski's series of tutorials called [pico-8 hero](https://www.youtube.com/playlist?list=PLYND9uft5u_1YCkmXiMrPU7tiBG3hIKAZ) on YouTube and it seems to be the right pace for us.
-My kids have all played with Scratch for years so the concepts of loops and functions are not completely foreign, but Krystian has a great approach where he goes in the right amount of detail when covering a topic and if he doesn't explain fully he points out that it will be covered later.
+My kids have all played with Scratch for years so the concepts of loops and functions are not completely foreign, but Krystian has a great approach where he goes into detail when covering a topic and if he doesn't explain fully he points out that it will be covered later.
 One example is user defined function arguments which weren't covered in `Breakout #2 - Functions and Variables`.

 We're constantly pausing to take time to play with whatever thing we just learned and several times, I have them explore a topic that is immediately covered when we resume the video.